 About two million Iranians from several different ethnic groups still live a nomadic existence, traveling with their goats in spring and autumn in search of pasture.
 Qashqa'i and Bakhtiyari nomads spend the summer months in the Zagros Mountains, before heading down to the coast for the winter.
 You can get a taste of nomad life on a day trip from Shiraz or stay with the Khamseh (and eat their delicious hand-made yogurt) in the hills above Bavanat.

 The artistic harmony of the monumental staircases, imposing gateways, and exquisite reliefs leaves you in little doubt that in its prime, Persepolis was at the center of the known world.
 These days it's Iran's premier ancient city.
 Built by kings Darius and Xerxes as the ceremonial capital of the Achaemenid Empire, a visit to the World Heritage-listed ruins of the city also testifies to Alexander the Great's merciless destruction of that empire.
 Don't miss the monolithic tombs at nearby Naqsh-e Rostam

 7-Skiing the Alborz Mountains

 Thinking about Iran and skiing is hardly the first thing that springs to mind.
-But Iran has more than 20 ski fields and most of the action is conveniently concentrated around Tehran.
-The Dizin (p72) and Shemshak resorts are the pick, with steep downhills and plenty of untracked powder to keep skiers of all levels interested.
-Chalets and ski passes are inexpensive compared with Western countries, and the slopes are relatively liberal, beloved as they are by Tehran's upper middle class.
+But Iran has more than 20 ski fields and most of the action is conveniently concentrated around Tehran(Ski Slopes around Tehran).
+The Dizin and Shemshak resorts are the picks, with steep downhills and plenty of untracked powder to keep skiers of all levels interested.
+Chalets and ski passes are inexpensive compared with Western countries, and the slopes are relatively liberal, beloved as they are by Tehran's upper-middle class.

 8- Choqa Zanbil, Susa & Shushtar